OCR-D/ocrd-website/site/en/workflows.md

 ### Step 4: Denoising (Page Level)

 <!-- BEGIN-EVAL sed -n '0,/^## Notes/ p' ./repo/ocrd-website.wiki/Workflow-Guide-denoising.md|sed '$d' -->
 In this processing step, artifacts like little specks (both in foreground or background) are removed from the binarized image.
+(Not to be confused with raw denoising in step 0.)

 This may not be necessary for all prints, and depends heavily on the selected binarization algorithm.